- Technical skill

 Price for under 30's and students: £50.
 Please use the discount code UNDER30 when entering online.

 Initial anonymous submissions should be sent to World Architecture Festival using The Architecture Drawing Prize entry form in electronic form.
 Entrants whose work is shortlisted will be responsible for providing their entries in exhibition-ready form (original if hand drawn or hybrid with significant input from hand drawing; for digital material in the form intended for display, either high quality print or digital file if intended to be seen on screen).
-Judging will take place at the end of September and all entrants will be informed if they won by mid-October.
+Judging will take place at the end of September and all entrants will be informed if they won by early October.

 Entries may not be submitted by anyone working for the same organisation as any of the judges.